Krylov Subspace Acceleration for First-Order Splitting Methods in Convex Quadratic Programming: Krylov Acceleration of FOMs for QPs

 \subsubsection{Arnoldi Process Concurrency}

-The reader might suppose that an iteration of \Cref{alg:krylov-acc-optimisation} is much more expensive than a standard FOM iteration, since the additional matrix-vector product required by the Arnoldi step at each iteration seemingly incurs practically the same costs as an application of the FOM operator itself \eqref{eq:locally-affine-mapping}.
+The reader might suppose that an iteration of \Cref{alg:krylov-acc-optimisation} is much more expensive than a standard FOM iteration, since the Jacobian-vector product \(Lq\) required by the Arnoldi step at each iteration seemingly incurs practically the same costs as an application of the FOM operator \(T\) itself.

-But in marginal terms this is not so.
+But in marginal terms this is not so, since \(L\) shares most of its computation with the operator application \(Tu\).
 Consider keeping a complex working vector\footnote{or, more generally, any vector composed of two-element data structures.} whose real part is the optimisation iterate \(u_k\) and imaginary part is the Arnoldi working vector denoted by \(q\) in \Cref{alg:krylov-acc-optimisation}.
 The costliest primitives in the application of a typical FOM operator for QPs, such as \eqref{eq:qp-preppm-updates} --- vector products through sparse matrices; implicit multiplication by a matrix inverse; vector addition --- can be performed on this complex working vector, with significant cuts to the marginal cost of these typically memory-bound operations.

 The exception is the projection, in our case to \(\mathcal{K}^* = \Re^{m_1}_+ \times \Re^{m_2}\).
-We must first perform it for the optimisation iterate, deducing the local linearisation in the process.
-Then we can apply the appropriate analogous affine operation to the Arnoldi working vector, and proceed thereafter processing both simultaneously again.
+We must first perform it for the optimisation iterate, deducing the Jacobian in the process.
+Then we can apply its linearisation to the Arnoldi working vector, and proceed thereafter processing both simultaneously again.
 Since this is a very cheap primitive, the serial duplication of work does not constitute a great performance loss.